zef/HTTPStatus/README.md

 # HTTPStatus.swift

-A small Swift struct to work with HTTP Status codes.
+A Swift struct for working with HTTP status codes.
+Part of the [Fly](https://github.com/zef/Fly) framework.

 HTTPStatus provides named constants for the status codes you are likely to need:

-`HTTPStatus.OK`, `HTTPStatus.NotFound`, `HTTPStatus.InternalServerError`, and many more.
+`HTTPStatus.OK`, `HTTPStatus.NotFound`, `HTTPStatus.InternalServerError`, and [many more](https://github.com/zef/HTTPStatus/blob/master/Sources/HTTPStatus.swift#L126).

 To use the provided status codes: